Ford Crown Victoria Police Interceptor: 2001

-Further alterations were made in 2001, but most importantly, the CVPI now received the “Performance Improved” 4.6L 2V V8 engine as standard equipment.
-It made 235 hp @4,750 RPM and 276 lb-ft of torque at 4,000 RPM.
+Further alterations were made in 2001, but most importantly, the CVPI now received the "Performance Improved" 4.6L 2V V8 engine as standard equipment.
+It made 235 hp at 4,750 rpm and 276 lb-ft of torque at 4,000 rpm.
 In a corresponding move, the ECM was once again re-calibrated and the P71 sported a more powerful 135/82 amp alternator.
-Midway through the 2001 model year, the intake manifold was re-designed to include an aluminum thermostat housing, and the 3.55:1 rear differential was deleted in favor of a 3.27:1 unit.
+The 3.55:1 rear differential was also deleted in favor of a 3.27:1 unit.

 All plastic bumper trim was deleted and a new honeycomb-style grille was made standard, replacing the slat-style grille.
 Street Appearance Package versions still maintained their chrome bumper trim and chrome slat style grille.
 Power adjustable pedals also became an option for 2001, as height diversity among officers joining police departments increased.
 Ford relocated the rear window defrost switch from the left side of the dash to the direct left of the HVAC controls.
 The Ford logo on the steering wheel was now blue instead of being color coded to the interior.